jonaprieto/specs/src/architecture/layers/resources.md

 We still compute commitments, proofs and nullifiers, to preserve composability of Transparent and Shielded Partial Transactionds downstream.

 ### Transaction (tx)
-Transactions only provide the notion of balance for non-ephemeral resources.
+Transactions provide the notion of balance for a set of `ptx`s, as well as validity for all their Predicates.

 ### Proof System
 The Proof System of a resource is defined via the proof and functional commitment schemes used.
 It is encoded (amongst other things relevant to the resource logic, e.g. public keys etc.) statically in `resource_data_static` to increase legibility for differences between Resource Logics, by separating Predicate from Proof System differences.